 By analyzing the YW annotations in a script, YesWorkflow can reveal the 'prospective provenance' of the results the script will produce when executed.
 In other words, YesWorkflow makes it easy to see what data will be produced by a script, how these outputs will depend on the inputs to the script, and what intermediate data will be produced by individual steps of the script.
-YesWorkflow can render prospective provenance graphically to yield visualizations of

-ORAL PRESENTATION DemoCamp Using YesWorkflow to explore the results of cleaning a dataset using a script scripts similar to the typical depictions of workflows supported by Kepler, Taverna, Galaxy and other scientific workflow management systems.
+YesWorkflow can render prospective provenance graphically to yield visualizations of scripts similar to the typical depictions of workflows supported by Kepler, Taverna, Galaxy and other scientific workflow management systems.
 YesWorkflow also can answer interactive queries about a script such as "Which steps in the script are affected by the value for this parameter?"